kvarak/dnd/docs/_Rules/skills.md

     The process of working metal through the manipulation of heat and blacksmithing, making common everyday objects and tools in various metals.
 As a metalsmith you can work with all common metals.
     <details>
       <summary>Armorsmith</summary>
       The mastery at making metal armor for humanoids and animals, using a forge, hammer and anvil.
-You have Expertise on checks to craft metal armors.
-If you have skill in woodworking you also gain Expertise when making shields.
+You have <b>Expertise</b> on checks to craft metal armors.
+If you have skill in woodworking you also gain <b>Expertise</b> when making shields.
     </details>
     <details>
       <summary>Arrowsmith</summary>
       A metalsmith who specializes in forging arrowheads.
-You have Expertise on all such checks.
+You have <b>Expertise</b> on all such checks.
       <details>
-        <summary>Advanced Arrowsmith (trait)</summary>
+        <summary>Advanced Arrowsmith (<b>trait</b>)</summary>
         You have complemented your smithing skills with some alchemical knowledge, allowing you to additionally make all types of speciality arrows.
       </details>
     </details>
     <details>
       <summary>Blacksmith</summary>
       The skill to create objects primarily from wrought iron or steel.
-You have Expertise on checks to craft objects such as  gates, tools, agricultural implements and cooking utensils, provided they are not covered by another metalsmith skill.
+You have <b>Expertise</b> on checks to craft objects such as  gates, tools, agricultural implements and cooking utensils, provided they are not covered by another metalsmith skill.
       <details>
-        <summary>Heavy Lifting (trait)</summary>
+        <summary>Heavy Lifting (<b>trait</b>)</summary>
         Years of hard work has improved your physical strength.
 Gain +1 Strength.
       </details>
     </details>
     <details>
       <summary>Bladesmith</summary>
       Forging of knives, swords and other blades.
-You have Expertise on such checks.
+You have <b>Expertise</b> on such checks.
     </details>
     <details>
       <summary>Brownsmith</summary>
       Metalsmith that works with brass and copper.
-You have Expertise on checks to craft objects from these metals.
+You have <b>Expertise</b> on checks to craft objects from these metals.
     </details>
     <details>
       <summary>Coinsmith</summary>